 Executed at California, on 20

 Signed Title

 Agency "

 - c.
-The certification shall attest to the following for each beneficiary with services included in the claim: - An assessment of the beneficiary was conducted in compliance with the requirements established in this agreement.
+The certification shall attest to the following for each beneficiary with services included in the claim: - i.
+An assessment of the beneficiary was conducted in compliance with the requirements established in this agreement. - ii.
+The beneficiary was eligible to receive services described in Exhibit A of this Agreement at the time the services were provided to the beneficiary.